Canadian Drumline Association Regulations 2023

 1.0 CDA will provide qualified adjudicators at all sanctioned events

-1.1 Tabulation of final scores are subject to review by the Chief Judge, up to twelve (12) hours after a competition.
+1.1 Tabulation of final scores are subject to review by the Chief Judge, up to twenty four (24) hours after a competition.

 1.2 CDA reserves the right to refuse or eject an ensemble.